 Hoodoo Herb and Root Magic: A Materia Magica of African-American Conjure.
 By Catherine Yronwode.

 This alphabetical list of botanical, mineral, and animal hoodoo curios has been compiled from many sources, both oral and written.
-The information about modes of use is drawn primarily from the African-American tradition of the American South, but it can be employed by anyone working in a tradition of natural magic, no matter what their ethnic background.”
+The information about modes of use is drawn primarily from the African-American tradition of the American South, but it can be employed by anyone working in a tradition of natural magic.

 The book measures approximately 10 1/4″ x 6 3/4″.